allenheltondev/serverless-ai-fitness/README.md

 ## Deployment

-This solution is written in SAM and can be deployed to your AWS account with the following two commands:
+This is a complete solution with both a user interface and back-end service.
+To deploy the entire application, you can hook up the repository to an Amplify build.
+However if you'd rather only deploy the service, you can do so with the following commands:

 ```
+cd back-end
 sam build
 sam deploy --guided
 ```